hyejung0/wait_for_test_v11/landmark/landmark.md

 ## 8.1 target therapy in no-wait cohort exploration

-**Q**: In the Secondary analysis of the whole population, there are people in “no_wait” cohort who received targetable therapy.
+**Q**: In the Secondary analysis of Aim 1, there are people in “no_wait” cohort who received targetable therapy (Figure
+<a href="#fig:fig-secondary-1L">5.5</a>).
 Is this just data error?
+Or is
-Or is there some particular demographics that demostrates this?
+there some particular demographics that demonstrates this?

+**A**: We just looked at the baseline characteristics of all covariates we used.
+It’s shown in Table
+<a href="#tab:tbl-secondary-target-investigate-copy">8.1</a>.
+Based on
+the table, it seems like the wait patients patients who either didn’t receive any therapy or received something else than target therapy have the following that are opposite to those who received targeted therapy.:

+- higher proportion of having history of smoking than not
+- higher proportion of Squamous cell carcinoma than other kinds
+- slightly more male than female

-<div id="xbxongqngq"
+<div id="bzxhmiylpc"
 style="padding-left:0px;padding-right:0px;padding-top:10px;padding-bottom:10px;overflow-x:auto;overflow-y:auto;width:auto;height:auto;">

 <table class="gt_table" data-quarto-disable-processing="false" data-quarto-bootstrap="false" style="-webkit-font-smoothing: antialiased; -moz-osx-font-smoothing: grayscale; font-family: system-ui, &#39;Segoe UI&#39;, Roboto, Helvetica, Arial, sans-serif, &#39;Apple Color Emoji&#39;, &#39;Segoe UI Emoji&#39;, &#39;Segoe UI Symbol&#39;, &#39;Noto Color Emoji&#39;; display: table; border-collapse: collapse; line-height: normal; margin-left: auto; margin-right: auto; color: #333333; font-size: 16px; font-weight: normal; font-style: normal; background-color: #FFFFFF; width: auto; border-top-style: solid; border-top-width: 2px; border-top-color: #A8A8A8; border-right-style: none; border-right-width: 2px; border-right-color: #D3D3D3; border-bottom-style: solid; border-bottom-width: 2px; border-bottom-color: #A8A8A8; border-left-style: none; border-left-width: 2px; border-left-color: #D3D3D3;" bgcolor="#FFFFFF">
 <caption>
 (#tab:tbl-secondary-target-investigate-copy)<span class="gt_from_md">Table
 XX.
 Summary of patient characteristics at baseline.
-Secondary inclusion, no-wait cohort.
-Stratified by their respective 1L therapy.</span>
+Restricted to ‘No-wait’ cohort from the Secondary inclusion criteria.
+The patients were stratified by the type 1L therapy. ‘something_else’ stratum also contains those who did not receive any 1L therapy.</span>
 </caption>
 <thead style="border-style: none;">
 <tr class="gt_col_headings" style="border-style: none; border-top-style: solid; border-top-width: 2px; border-top-color: #D3D3D3; border-bottom-style: solid; border-bottom-width: 2px; border-bottom-color: #D3D3D3; border-left-style: none; border-left-width: 1px; border-left-color: #D3D3D3; border-right-style: none; border-right-width: 1px; border-right-color: #D3D3D3;">